citp/privacy-policy-historical/h/he/hey/heyzap.com.md

 Heyzap does respect your choice to use Apple’s IFDA opt out option.
 In the event you are both an Apple user and have chosen to opt out of sharing your personal data, the Heyzap Application and/or Heyzap Network will be unable to store and use your data.
 Please be aware that the advertisements and other content served to you by the Heyzap Application and/or the Heyzap Network will not be optimized for your usage.

 To protect your privacy and security, we take reasonable steps to verify your identity before granting you account access or making corrections to your information.
-YOU ARE RESPONSIBLE FOR MAINTAINING THE SECRECY OF YOUR UNIQUE PASSWORD AND ACCOUNT INFORMATION AT ALL TIMES.
+YOU ARE RESPONSIBLE FOR MAINTAINING THE SECRECY OF YOUR UNIQUE PASSWORD AND ACCOUNT INFORMATION AT ALL TIMES

 ### 5\.
 Advertisers